juliemoy/xml-compressor/README.md

 # xml-compressor
 XML Compressor

-This repositor uses the Huffman algorithm to compress and then decompress an XML file format.
+This repository uses the Huffman algorithm to compress and then decompress an XML file format.